-12 These words are followed by a warning which should send a shudder through any person with a sensitive heart, but it is a pity that we have adopted the same ways against which we have been warned.
+These words are followed by a warning which should send a shudder through any person with a sensitive heart, but it is a pity that we have adopted the same ways against which we have been warned.
 The result is that the warning - "What is the reward for those among you who behave like this but disgrace in this life?
 And on the Day of Judgment they shall be consigned to the most grievous penalty.
 Allah is not unmindful of what they do." - is coming true for us.
 So far as disgrace in this life is concerned, it has already fallen to our lot and the Muslims all the world over present a pitiable spectacle of wretchedness and degradation.
-As regards the chastisement in the Hereafter, we feel that we richly deserve that too; but if Allah (SWT) forgives us out of His Infinite Kindness and Mercy, it would be a different matter.
-"If you punish them, they are Your slaves, and if You forgive them, verily, You, only You, are the All-Mighty, the All-Wise."
-(Al-An'am 6: 118) How aptly applies the following tradition of the Holy Prophet (SAW) to our present condition: "Verily, some would Allah exalt due to (their following of) this Book, and others He would disgrace (as a result of their abandoning it)."
-Reported by Omar Ibn Khattab (RAA) and narrated by Imam Muslim (RA).
+As regards the chastisement in the Hereafter, we feel that we richly deserve that too; but if Allah 🎉 forgives us out of His Infinite Kindness and Mercy, it would be a different matter.
+"If You punish them, they are Your slaves, and if You forgive them, verily, You, only You, are the All-Mighty, the All-Wise."
+(Al-Ma'idah5:118) How aptly applies the following tradition of the Holy Prophet to our present condition: "Verily, some would Allah exalt due to (their following of) this Book, and others He would disgrace (as a result of their abandoning it)."
+Reported by Omar Ibn Khattab مُنْاتِينُ and narrated by Imam Muslim .

-for acting upon its teachings is hukm bima anzalallah (to judge in the light of what Allah has revealed).13
+Just as tazakkur is a general term for the understanding of the Qur'an, similarly the most general and widely-used term for acting upon its teachings is hukm bima anzalallah (to judge in the light of what Allah has revealed).14